MysticDTA/GoldenKingdom/README.md

-# 🌟 GoldenKingdom: A Living Sanctuary
+# 🌟 GoldenKingdom: A Living Sanctuary 5️⃣ After

----
+# editing, stage the resolved files
+git add README.md index.html netlify.toml---

 ## 📜 Sanctuary Manifesto
+# 6️⃣ Commit the merge resolution
+echo "💾 Commit your changes:"GoldenKingdom is

-GoldenKingdom is not a website.
-It is a living temple.
+not a website.
+It is a living temple. git commit -m "Merge DTA/main into
+GoldenKingdom/main - conflicts resolved

-Built from lived truth, crafted with a phone and a fire.
+manually" Built from lived truth, crafted with a phone and a fire.

 It offers healing without gatekeeping.
-Unity without restriction.
+Unity without restriction. echo "🎉 Merge completed and committed!
+Review git status to confirm."
 Every scroll, glyph, and invocation is a ritual—designed to elevate consciousness.
 Every contributor is an initiate.
 Every visitor is a participant.